 The Facilities Department is solely responsible for ordering and replenishing new PPE and cleaning and disinfection supplies related to COVID-19 prevention in order to streamline procurement and reduce cost through bulk purchasing.
 Departments are responsible for controlled distribution and monitoring.
-Employees should communicate their PPE needs to their Department Administrative Assistant.
 Departments are prohibited from ordering these items directly, including through College Office Depot accounts.
-Exceptions to these parameters have been established for the Student Health & Wellness Center
+Exceptions to these parameters have been established for the Student Health & Wellness Center.

-All Whittier College employees, students, and contracted workers reserve the right to kindly ask that employees, contracted workers, and students wear a face covering if they are not wearing one in a setting where they are required.
+All Whittier College employees, students, and contracted workers reserve the right to kindly ask others to wear a face covering on campus if they are not wearing one in a setting where masks are required.
 It is recommended that all employees carry an extra face mask while on campus.

-While wearing a face shield, faculty and staff must tuck the drape into the shirt and must remain 10 feet from the nearest student or other employee.
+While wearing a face shield with drape, faculty and staff must tuck the drape into the shirt or clothing at the neckline.